 My Fear is My Strength

-Who are not afraid?
+Who is not afraid?
 Who doesn’t have fears?

 My friends and I back in high school were once asked into a challenge.
 We were clueless so we accepted it.
 The challenge was still unknown to us until it was time.
 We couldn’t back out anymore.